moosefroggo/project1/README.md

 https://docs.cs50.net/web/2018/w/projects/1/project1.html

 # Current progress:
 Backend is done for the most part, except some edge cases and exceptions that might need to be handled, which I will do while testing.
 Front end needs a lot of work since it is just working via links/urls for now.
+Added Skeleton framework for uniform frontend, I'm figuring out how to effectively use it with the design I have in mind, though it is very likely that I'll change it at the end.